Motion to Adorn

 It is for me.

-Now, liminal, as we know from discussions of the liminal space subreddit that I frequent, there's a lot of debate over over what liminal, what is and is not liminal, but it means a transitional space
+Now, liminal, as we know from discussions of the liminal space subreddit that I frequent, there's a lot of debate over what liminal is what is and is not liminal, but it means a transitional space

 where humans do not normally expect to spend time, but instead move through and get past.

-I was also going to say purgatory that are really selling me on my own design choice.
+I was also going to say purgatory.
+They're really selling me on my own design choice.

 I, years ago, when I was in college, I had, and indeed still have this friend named Dan.